Originally posted February 2010

 That didn’t happen for us, but we still enjoyed getting out of the rain and warming ourselves with world-famous clam chowder at Gracie’s Sea Hag, a nautical-themed restaurant.

-Even if you don’t spot whales, you can learn a lot about them at the Whale Watch Center, overlooking Depoe Bay’s harbor.
-Run by the Oregon Parks and Rec Department, the Whale Center has films, museum displays and information for both kids and adults.
-The park rangers answer your questions and help you find whales.
+Even if you don’t spot whales, you can learn a lot about them at the Whale Watching Center, overlooking Depoe Bay’s harbor.
+Run by the Oregon Parks and Recreation Department, the Whale Watching Center has films, museum displays, and information for both kids and adults.
+The park rangers answer your questions and help you spot whales.